xavidop/firebase-genkit-ollama/README.md

 This repo is suposed to use with NodeJS version 20.

+### Run the Genkit UI

+To run the function locally, run `npm run genkit:start` and then run the following command in the terminal:

+The UI will be available at `http://localhost:4000`

+![Postman](./img/genaikitui.png)

 ### Run the Firebase emulator

-To run the function locally, run `GENKIT_ENV=dev firebase emulators:start --inspect-functions` and then run the following command in the terminal:
+To run the function locally, run `firebase emulators:start --inspect-functions` and then run the following command in the terminal:

-The emulator will be available at `http://localhost:4000`
+The emulator will be available at `http://localhost:4001`

-### Open Genkit UI

-Go to the functions folder and run `genkit start --attach http://localhost:3100 --port 4001` to open the Genkit UI.
-The UI will be available at `http://localhost:4001`.

-![Postman](./img/genaikitui.png)

 ### Run Gemma with Ollama